Azure-Samples/sftp-creation-template/README.md

 ## Usage

 Once deployed, connect to the fully qualified domain name (FQDN) of the ACI container group named **sftp-group** and upload files.

-ACI _does not_ support static IPs for their container groups so FQDNs should be used for consistent network connectivity.
+:bangbang: ACI _does not_ support static IPs for their container groups.
+Use the container group's FQDN for consistent network connectivity :bangbang:

 After connecting to **sftp-group**'s FQDN, these files should be placed into the Azure File Share.
 Once transfers are complete, stop the **sftp-group** and the files will remain accessible.
 You can delete/recreate  **sftp-group** and mount the same Azure File Share to copy more files.

 Click on the container sftp-group